PoorAc/Test_product_small/README.md

 ### Step 9: Create a User
 Create a user in the realm, set credentials, and ensure the user is enabled.

+Alternatively, you can allow registration in the realm to register directly from the app

 ## Using the Application

 ### Step 10: Open the App